 702. Molecular and Cellular Biosciences.
 (1-6) In the second semester students will focus on additional cell biological topics followed by several units devoted to integrative physiology.
-The semester is broken into five blocks or themes that cover 1) cell signaling, cell-cell communication; 2) cell cycle, cell death, oncogenesis, developmental and stem cell biology; 3) endocrinology and metabolic control and integration; 4) renal, gastrointestinal, cardiovascular, and respiratory physiology; and 5) microbiology and innate and acquired immunity.
+The semester is broken into five blocks or themes that cover 1) cell signaling, and cell-cell communication; 2) cell cycle, cell death, oncogenesis, developmental and stem cell biology; 3) endocrinology and metabolic control and integration; 4) renal, gastrointestinal, cardiovascular, and respiratory physiology; and 5) microbiology and innate and acquired immunity.
 The course is in the format of didactic lectures and meets for 6 hours per week (four 90 minute lectures/week).
 Students are evaluated on the performance of 5 written exams given at the end of each block.
-Other Tracks may elect to have students take one or more blocks as 1 credit courses.
+Intended for all graduate students enrolled in MCB, or BMSC students with an MCB specialization.
+Open to students in all tracks.
+Other tracks or programs may elect to have students take one or more blocks as 1 credit hour courses.
 Although not required, it is expected that students are familiar with material covered in MCB 701.

 703, 704, 705.
 Introduction to Molecular and Cellular Biosciences Research.
 (1-6) Molecular and Cellular Bioscience students will gain experience with the planning and execution of research, and the interpretation and presentation of experimental results.
 To put these principles into practice, they will carry out mentored research projects in the laboratories of three different Molecular and Cellular Biosciences faculty members with an optional fourth rotation during the summer term.
+Intended for all graduate students enrolled in MCB.
 Satisfactory/Unsatisfactory